edliu3/LN-Optimizer/YAML_REFERENCE.md

 ### `temp_buffs` — Self-Only Buffs

-`temp_buffs` is a plain mapping (dict).
+`temp_buffs` are any buffs applied by a costume immediately before attacking (Ex.
+PoV Lathel gains 50% atk before his 750% of ATK hit).

 These apply only to the character itself and are also halved before use.

 ```yaml
 temp_buffs: